flameshot-org/flameshot/README.md

 - The code at capture/capturewidget.cpp is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.cpp
 - The code at capture/capturewidget.h is based on https://github.com/ckaiser/Lightscreen/blob/master/dialogs/areadialog.h
 - Qt-Color-Widgets taken and modified from https://github.com/mbasaglia/Qt-Color-Widgets (see their license and exceptions in the project)

+## Acknowledgment
+I really appreciate those who have shown interest in the develpment process:
+- Cosmo.
+- ismatori.
+- The members of the Sugus association.